developertogo/jurassic-park/README.md

 * Use UUID for record IDs in order to avoid vulnerability attacks
 * A cage has a unique tag name and location
+* A cage cannot be deleted when it contains dinosaurs, i.e. not empty.
 * A cage max capacity cannot be changed, it can only be set on create
 * The max capacity of a cage is set to 100 for validation purposes.
 It's a constant variable and can easily make it configurable if it needs to
 * The max capacity lowest value is 1